Mission Continuity Resources and Tools: Glossary

 Key technology and systems that are essential to the resumption/continuation of your unit’s most critical processes and functions.
 Examples include a Blackboard site for a class, or enterprise-wide technology like the University’s Payroll/Personnel system, PennNet, or e-mail.

 Key third-party partners or suppliers that are essential to the resumption/continuation of your unit’s most critical processes and functions.
-Examples include an external vendor that supplies specific laboratory animals with a special food diet or an internal administrative center, such as Information Systems and Computing, that supplies an organization’s primary e-mail system.
+One example is an external vendor that supplies specific laboratory animals with a special food diet.

 Triggers are part of an Action Plan.
 A trigger is an event, the “when”, that sets an Action Plan in motion, for example, “when a building outage occurs due to a fire or flood.”